janwilmake/contextarea/README.md

 CONNECTION WITH MCP

-- maybe stripeflare with mcp is a better connection than this. this, however, could be refined into something that generates an mcp.
+- maybe stripeflare with MCP is a better connection than this. this, however, could be refined into something that generates an mcp.
 All i need is todo, is create a landingpage where the textarea text is prefixed with context on how to build an MCP and instructions to actually build an MCP.
 - then, on the result page, we wanna allow actions with the codeblocks like i had with chat.forgithub.com. chatcompletions is a good building block here. ideally, you wanna allow turning it into a repo
 - keep the mcp boilerplate private!